Say, that looks like a C-47! What's a C-53?

-A C-53 is essentially a DC-3A that at some point was drafted into military service as a citizen soldier.
+A C-53 is essentially a DC-3 that at some point was specifically designed for military service.
 To be crude, it's a DC-3 in fatigues.
-Unlike the C-47, it has no big cargo doors, reinforced floor, or beefy landing gear.
-The easiest way to spot a C-53 “on the fly” is to look for the single oval entry door on the left side and 7 vs .
-6 windows.
-The large cargo doors of the C-47 took the place of the 7th window.
-Even without the militarization that the C-47 received, the C-53 was still a Troop Transport and participated in combat as paratrooper drop aircraft and glider tugs as well as medical evacuation aircraft.
+Unlike the C-47 it does not have big cargo doors, a reinforced floor, or beefy landing gear.
+The easiest way to spot a C-53 “on the fly” is to look for the single oval entry door on the left side and the small baggage compartment door or the skinnier prop blades as opposed to the fatter wartime paddle blades of the C-47.